jezen/minimal-hs-nix-aws/hydra/README.md

 ## Configuration

 Hydra is based around concept of `jobsets`.
-You can create one from web-interface or reuse one provide
+You can create one from web-interface or reuse one provide by this repository in `jobsets.nix`.
+This particular jobset oriented towards PR-based approach that will build particular branch on PR submitted to the repository.
+In order to get access to private repo, you need to supply ssh dev key to the hydra instance inside `ci-hydra-master.nix`